Egypt Group Tours vs Private Tours: Which Is Right for You?

 Egypt Group Tours vs Private Tours: Cost Comparison (2026)

 Cost is the most common deciding factor when choosing between a group and a private tour in Egypt.
-The table below gives you real 2026 price ranges across different trip types so you can plan with confidence — no vague estimates.
+The table below shows real 2026 price ranges for different trip types so you can plan with confidence — no vague estimates.

 * Prices are per person in USD for 2026.
 International flights are not included.
 Rates vary by season, group size, and accommodation level.